kpunith8/Links-and-Tutorials/Database/postgreSQL.md

 postgres=# \du
 ```

-- Query the roles createdß using,
+- Query the roles created using,

 ```bash
 SELECT rolname FROM pg_roles;